Streptococcus suis infection is one of the statutory notifiable infectious diseases in Hong Kong .

 Clinical features

-The disease may present as meningitis, septicaemia, and less commonly - endocarditis, arthritis and bronchopneumonia.
-The characteristic complication of Streptococcus suis infection is deafness which is likely to remain permanent.
-Bilateral hearing loss is more common than unilateral.
+The disease most commonly causes meningitis and presents with fever, headache and vomiting.
+It may also present with skin bleeding and less commonly, sepsis, endocarditis, arthritis, bronchopneumonia and toxic shock syndrome.
+The characteristic complication of S. suis infection is deafness which is likely to remain permanent.

 Mode of transmission

-Streptococcus suis is a common infection among pigs.
-The bacterium is carried in the tonsils of young weaned pigs, and spread among pigs by nose-to-nose contact or by aerosol over short distances.
+S. suis infection is a common disease among pigs.
+The bacterium is carried in the upper respiratory tract of pigs, and spread among pigs by nose-to-nose contact or by aerosol over short distances.
+Apart from pigs (including wild boars), it can occasionally be found in other animals such as horses, dogs, cats and birds.

 Management

-Streptococcus suis infection can be treated with appropriate antibiotics.
+S. suis infection can be treated with antibiotics.

 Prevention

-People with suspected symptoms should consult their doctor as soon as possible and report their relevant exposure histories.
+People with suspected symptoms should consult their doctor as soon as possible and report their relevant exposure history.